First Timer’s Guide

 When should I arrive?

 Make sure to allow sufficient time for traffic, parking, and weather.
-Find driving directions and parking info here.
 For public transport, check out Metro Transit.
 Performances start promptly, and once the doors close, latecomers will not be seated until an appropriate break in the action.

 • The Box Office opens 90 minutes prior to the performance start time.